wpengine/atlas-content-modeler/readme.txt

 - Improved developer tooling for linting, including pre-commit hooks.

 ### Changed
-- Repeater fields can no longer be created inside other repeater fields.
 - The media field is restricted to single file uploads for now.

 ### Removed